 Worry.
 And worry some more.

-Credit cards can be a very useful tool.
+Credit cards can be a very useful tool, when used properly.
 But you must learn to use them wisely, and not let them take control of your life.

-If you must use credit cards, then take the time to find the best credit card deals.
+If you must use credit cards, then take the time to find the best credit cards for military personnel.
 Search for the best credit card rates.
-Look for a 0 interest credit card, or a no annual fee credit card.
+Look for a 0% interest credit card, or a no annual fee credit card.
 Use a balance transfer credit card that's also a 0 apr credit card or look for low interest rate credit cards.

 If you're like us, you probably get credit card offers in the mail on a regular basis.
-Before your use them to apply for credit cards, take the time to go online and compare credit cards.
+Before your use them to apply for credit cards, take the time to go online and compare credit card offers.
+Not all are created equal.

 Learn about credit card debt management.
 In order to find your family's best option for credit card debt relief, you will need to educate yourself about the different types of relief available, and compare them to see which will generate the best result for your particular situation.

-Some will suggest that your consolidate credit card debt.
+Some will suggest that you consolidate credit card debt.
 That may or may not be a good option, depending on the method of consolidation and the terms.
 One of the most important factors in making debt consolidation work is having the discipline to not run up a balance on the cards you paid off when you consolidated that debt.
-If you don't have the discipline to put away the paid off cards and not use them, then consolidation could just get you further into debt.
+If you don't have the discipline to put away the paid off cards and not use them any more, then credit card debt consolidation could just get you further into debt.

-Of course, the very best solution is getting out of credit card debt completely!
+Of course, the very best solution is paying off credit card debt completely!

 We can help!